cullena20/rock_paper_scissors/learning_notes.md

 # Git Stuff
 I mostly get the idea of the git workflow but I'm still confused about how to work with it.
 Obviously copying and pasting things into github is not a productive workflow.
 I'll leave it with this project since I want to get in the habit of publishing to github but also don't want to bother too much posting this huge unavigatable project.
 I will get better with this.
+(11/5/20, project finished last week)